- Doesn’t look like an e-bike

 Price as reviewed:

 It is an e-bike for the road riders who still want their road bikes feeling and riding like a race bike.
-The Cento 1 HY is lightweight machine, which’ll assist you up those tough climbs, however the motor isn’t going to be all encompassing.
-Out test model was the Ultegra version, however to show its class, Wilier has given us a special build for this Editor’s Choice entry.
+The Cento 1 Hy is a lightweight machine, which’ll assist you up those tough climbs, however the motor isn’t going to be all encompassing.
+Our test model was the Ultegra version, however to show its class, Wilier has given us a special build for this Editor’s Choice entry.
 What a machine!

 When it launched the Wilier Cento1Hy, the Italian marque claimed a headline-grabbing sub-12kg weight for its e-bike.
 The large size Ultegra Di2 equipped bike tested was 70g over that, but that’s pretty close and a smaller frame would surely skim below 12kg.

 Although UK importer Hotlines will not bring them to the UK, there are Dura-Ace, Dura-Ace Di2 and SRAM eTap specs available from Wilier too.
 With carbon Miche wheels, they should also comfortably drop below the 12kg mark.

 So how does adding a motor to Wilier’s carbon machine work out?

 The ebikemotion system fitted to the Wilier Cento1Hy uses a rear hub motor, built up into a custom rear wheel, with the battery housed in the down tube.
 The battery is completely enclosed, but can be removed via a screw-on panel under the bottom bracket shell.
 There’s a chunky power cable zip tied to the underside of the right chainstay that leads from the battery to the motor.